<< Back to MOTIFvations Blog Home Page

 Back to Table of Contents

-In the CUT&Tag protocol, there is no cell lysis step for isolation of nuclei.
+In the CUT&Tag protocol, there is no cell lysis step for isolation of nuclei prior to tagmentation.
 Intact cells are first bound to magnetic Concanavalin A beads before a primary antibody is bound to either a histone mark or transcription factor target on the DNA.
 A secondary antibody is then bound to increase the signal and an adapter-loaded pA-Tn5 used to target the secondary antibody where it cuts the DNA at that location.
 Unlike ATAC-Seq there will not be as many small fragments, as the pA-Tn5 should only be cutting where the antibody is bound.
 A mononucleosome and oligonucleosome ladder is typically observed in the library prep trace due to the peak-to-peak distance between neighboring nucleosomes.
 With the length of the adapters on the DNA of 135 bp and a peak-to-peak nucleosome distance of 150-200 bp, the result is a nucleosome ladder 150-200 roughly the same distance apart.
+Typically, a peak around 350bp is associated with mononucleosomes and 550 bp dinucleosomes.
+A pronounced mononuclsome peak is often considered ideal; however, variation in sample types and conditions will result in variation of patterns.
+It is more important that you see a peak in the 200-600bp range.
 See an example in Figure 4 below which shows a library trace for H3K27me3 and K562 cells.

 CUT&Tag library